hmrc/customs-data-store/README.md

 ## GET /eori/eori-history

-An endpoint that provides a list of all historic EORI's associated for logged-in EORI
+An endpoint that provides a list of all historic EORI's associated for logged-in EORI.

 ### Response body